 Enhanced Due Diligence (EDD)

-Beyond basic customer due diligence or CDD, it’s important that you carry out the correct processes to ascertain whether enhanced due diligence or EDD is necessary.
+Beyond basic customer due diligence or CDD, you must carry out the correct processes to ascertain whether enhanced due diligence or EDD is necessary.
 Enhanced due diligence is a level of customer due diligence that provides greater scrutiny of potential business partnerships and highlights the risk that regular customers cannot detect due diligence measures.

-This can be an ongoing process, as existing customers have the potential to transition into higher-risk categories over time.
-In that context, conducting periodic due diligence assessments on existing customers can be beneficial.
+It can be an ongoing process, as existing customers can potentially transition into higher-risk categories over time.
+In that context, periodic due diligence assessments can benefit existing customers.

 A major problem during EDD is understanding how much information about a customer is necessary.
 The solution to this problem can be a factor-based risk rating approach.
 Factors one must consider to determine whether EDD is required include but are not limited to the location of the person, the occupation of the person, the type of transactions a person conducts, the expected pattern of activity in terms of transaction types, value, and frequency, and the expected methods of payment.